WGSExtract/WGSExtract.github.io/README.md

 7bd319efbb49940d0aa5bfecb5a68502 *WGSExtract-Betav3_10Jul2021_Full.zip
 ```
 [More information is available on using hashes to verify the download](https://www.howtogeek.com/67241/htg-explains-what-are-md5-sha-1-hashes-and-how-do-i-check-them/)

-[^Platforms]: Platforms tested as part of the release are: (1) Microsoft Windows 10 and 11 on Intel and AMD processors; WSLG in Win11 looked at but not supported due to limitations in the Tk/TCL GUI library support.
-(2) Apple MacOS 10.14 (Mojave), 10.15 (Catalina) and 11 (Big Sur) on Intel and Apple M1 processors (Monterey awaiting full support from Apple and dependent tool providers).
-(3) Ubuntu Linux LTS 18.04 and 20.04 (22.04 expected next year) (We recommend 20.04 to get the later Samtools release.)

 >__NOTE__: A manual patch for the file __WGSExtractv3/program/mainwindow.py__ can be [downloaded from here](https://bit.ly/3efrYoa).
 Replace the the current release file with this downloaded one in the __WGSExtractv3/program__ directory.
 Fixes a basic bug in the __(Re)Align__ command that slipped through after being fixed during the regression testing release process  This does not fix the issue with Samtools stalling while processing most MGI sequencer files (most recent Nebula Genomics results) or for the S Tk/Tcl Python library bug not allowing you to select two FASTQ files in the __Align__ button.
 Those fixes will be posted in the next update.